Optimal local approximation spaces for parabolic problems: Approximation of the optimal local approximation spaces

 \section{Approximation of the optimal local approximation spaces}

-In this section we describe how to compute an approximation of the transfer eigenvalue problem and thus an approximation of the optimal local reduced space $\Lambda^{n,\text{data}}$ introduced in \cref{local_appr_spaces}.
-First, we discuss in \cref{implementation} the computational realization via the FE method and Krylov subspace methods.
-Subsequently, we sketch how the optimal local spaces can be approximated via random sampling in \cref{randomization}.
+In this section we describe how to compute an approximation of the transfer eigenvalue problem (cf. \cref{EW_Transfer_int}) and thus an approximation of the optimal local reduced space $\Lambda^{n,\text{data}}$ (cf. \cref{optimal_space_data}) employing the FE method, and discuss its practical realization via Krylov subspace methods and random sampling.